Thekla (wrestler)

 Thekla Kaischauri (born 30 April 1993), better known mononymously as Thekla (テクラ, Tekura), is an Austrian professional wrestler.
-She is signed to All Elite Wrestling (AEW), where she is a member of the Triangle of Madness stable.
-She is best known for her time in World Wonder Ring Stardom, where she became one of the few high-profile gaijin in Japanese women's wrestling.
+As of May 2025, she is signed to All Elite Wrestling (AEW) and is a member of the Triangle of Madness stable.
+She also appears in partner promotion World Wonder Ring Stardom, where she, along with Julia Hart and Skye Blue, are the reigning Artist of Stardom Champions in their first reign as a team and her second individual reign.
+In Stardom, she became one of the few high-profile gaijin in Japanese women's wrestling.

 Known for her villainous character work, Kaischauri is nicknamed the "Idol Killer" for her brusque and antagonistic in-ring persona, which contrasts sharply with the cute and cheerful "idol" archetype expected of most female wrestlers in Japan.
 As a founding and principal member of Stardom's villainous H.A.T.E. stable, she was portrayed as someone who sought to "rid the joshi wrestling scene" of idol culture, which drove most of her feuds and storylines.
 She is also billed as "The Toxic Spider" for combining an aggressive and agile wrestling style (which emphasizes grappling, submission, and fluid acrobatics) with arachnid-themed attires and moves.

-Considered one of Stardom's top wrestlers and its "breakout star", Kaischauri is recognized for her unique gimmick, which challenges traditional conventions of joshi puroresu, and for utilizing her diverse background in dance, gymnastics, music, and visual art in her performances.
-She is a former Goddess of Stardom Champion (alongside tag-team partner Momo Watanabe), a former Artist of Stardom Champion (alongside Giulia and Mai Sakurai), and a former SWA World Champion.
+Kaischauri performs with a gimmick that incorporates elements from her background in dance, gymnastics, music, and visual art.
+Her performance style differs from traditional joshi puroresu conventions.
+She is a former SWA World Champion, Goddess of Stardom Champion (with Momo Watanabe), and Artist of Stardom Champion (with Giulia and Mai Sakurai).

 Before joining Stardom in 2022, Kaischauri toured the independent circuit in Austria and Japan, achieving breakthrough success in the latter at Ice Ribbon, where she won the Triangle Ribbon Championship and earned a reputation for her technical fighting style and heel work.
+In AEW, she is a former one-time AEW Women's World Champion.